DadiHall/enterpriceape/README.md

 2. Precision
 3. Performance

-This iis what ruby code would look like `puts 'Hello world'´
+This iis what ruby code would look like `puts 'Hello world'